Engagement is everything on Instagram.

 If the job of your photo, video, or carousel is to grab the attention of your followers, then the job of a good caption is to keep that attention, and interest your followers in the story you are trying to tell.

 You don’t have to be Steven King before you can write great Instagram captions.
 Here is a guide on how to write captions well.

 How much do you love having a conversation with somebody that doesn’t listen when you talk?
 Did I hear you say not so much?
 I find it annoying too.

 Think of Instagram as one big conversation.

-When people leave a comment on your post, reply to them.
+When people leave a comment on your post, reply them.
 Listen.
 Talk to them.

-This helps you build a connection with them and improves your engagement rate on Instagram.
+This helps you build a connection with your followers and improves your engagement rate on Instagram.

 7. Engage with others

 Responding to comments on your posts is great.
 But do you want to know something even better?
 Engaging with the content from other accounts.

 Go all out and interact with other accounts in your niche.
 Since you are trying to improve your engagement rate, you should do more than just like posts.
 You need to leave meaningful comments on these posts, and sometimes even share posts from these accounts.